mcallistertad/embedded-client/README.md

  * Parameters
  * ctx              Skyhook request context
  * sky_errno        sky_errno is set to the error code
- * cache_hit        true or false based on the match between new scan and cache
+ * cache_hit        pointer to location where true or false is stored based on the match between new scan and cache
  * loc              where to save device latitude, longitude etc from cache if known

  * Returns          `SKY_SUCCESS` or `SKY_ERROR` and sets sky_errno with error code